 - An active roster that includes 700 numbers for all members

 Once the club is created, an election will need to be held in order to remain active.
-Clubs will need to hold elections as often as stated in the club constitution, and will need to turn in a roster packet on a yearly basis.
+Clubs will need to hold elections as often as stated in the club constitution, and will need to turn update their rosters and leadership positions regularly on Collegiate Link.

 How do clubs become inactive or defunct?

 If a club does not have any of the above-mentioned requirements, it is considered an inactive club and will be deactivated, meaning the club may not receive any funding or hold events.
-(However, reactivat-ing your club is simple if you just follow the correct steps.)
-If a club is deactivated twice in one semes-ter, or remains inactive for more than three weeks, it is considered defunct.
+Your organization can lose active status by not re-registering on Collegiate Link each year.
+Reactivating your organization is possible but you must go back through the University Registration Committee.
+If a club is deactivated twice in one semester, or remains inactive for more than three weeks, it is considered defunct.

 How does my club hold proper elections?

 A common problem clubs have is holding proper elections.
 In order to be valid, all club elections must have an SGA representative present.
 This allows SGA to ensure proper conduct during all elections, and aids clubs in providing an active Executive Board in order to be considered active.
 In order to hold proper elections, be sure that you submit the proper election form (to be obtained from the SGA office) at least 7 days in advance.
 While these steps may seem cumbersome, SGA employs them in the interest of fairness.
 Unfortunately, if not followed properly, elections will have to be held again.
 New elections may be held at any time pending SGA approval.
 Contact email@example.com to request an SGA representative be present at your club's election.
 Please give at least 7 business days notice.